akashkatore/akashkatore/README.md

 - 👀 I’m interested in ...coding and learning new languages.
 - 🌱 I’m currently learning ...web devlopment.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...with may emil -akashkatore2002@gmail.com
+- 📫 How to reach me ...with my emil -akashkatore2002@gmail.com

 <!---
 akashkatore/akashkatore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.